Is Life Insurance Halal or Haram?

 Co-founder

-In my previous article “Is insurance haram or halal?” (video above too), I discussed some of the main arguments for why insurance should be considered permissible from a Shari’ perspective.
-However, at the end of the article I promised a follow-up article on life insurance as I noted that it is a different beast to your standard insurance that protects against loss, and as such requires further research.
+In my previous article “Is insurance haram or halal?” (video below too), I discussed some of the main arguments for why insurance should be considered permissible from a Shari’ perspective.
+However, at the end of the article I promised a follow-up on life insurance since it is a different beast to your standard insurance that protects against loss, and as such requires further research.

 Well here it is.

-There are many permutations and variable types of life policies, but fundamentally they all fall into one of the two areas below.
+There are many permutations and variable types of life policies, but fundamentally they all fall into two categories:

 a) Either you die before the age of 50 and your family gets £100,000; or